clojure-vim/acid.nvim/README.md

 ## Cool, I want more

+Take a look at the [design](https://github.com/clojure-vim/acid.nvim/blob/master/DESIGN.md) page for a better understanding on how acid works.

 Acid is growing up in both complexity and features and there is still a lot of work to be done.
 Please take a look at the [TODO](https://github.com/clojure-vim/acid.nvim/blob/master/TODO.md) for the roadmap.